 Most diseases are inherited in a recessive manner.
 It means that the puppy must inherit the gene from both parents to become dominant.
-If the mutation is only present in one parent, then the puppy becomes a carrier.
-Hence, it is so important to choose a reputable breeder who has done genetic testing on his Beagles.
+If the mutation is only present in one parent, the puppy becomes a carrier.
+Hence, it is vital to choose a reputable breeder who has done genetic testing on his Beagles.

 The more aware you are of these diseases, the higher the chances that you can prolong the life of your dog if problems arise.
 Same as with your child, you should be aware of all required vaccinations, risks and even risks outside of your home.
 This blog post for example outlines all toxic spring plants to your dog that can be harmful.

-Beagle noses have been also used for lung cancer detection.
+Beagle noses have also been used for lung cancer detection.
 Three Beagles were able to sniff out correctly malignant lung cancer in blood samples 96.7% of the time.
-They were taught to sit down if they sniffed the cancer and to walk to the next sample if there is no cancer present.
-These results are astonishing and show again how far we can get by using the natural traits of our canine companions in a positive way.
+In addition, they were taught to sit down if they sniffed the tumour and walk to the following piece if there was no cancer present.
+These results are astonishing and show again how far we can get by using the natural traits of our canine companions positively.

-In this study the Beagles have been trained with clicker training and no harmful methods have been used.
-This is a good introduction to a cause close to our heart…
+In this study, the Beagles were trained with clicker training, and no harmful methods were used.
+This is an excellent introduction to a cause close to our hearts.

 Beagle Hounded Campaign

-After reading all the above one thing becomes very clear.
+After reading all the above, one thing becomes evident.
 Beagles are small, gentle, not very territorial, and friendly.
-Their loving temperament makes them unfortunately one of the preferred breeds for cruel animal testing in laboratories.
+Unfortunately, their loving temperament makes them one of the preferred breeds for cruel animal testing in laboratories.
 It is sad that our society still relies on animal testing with injections when science is so far advanced.
 In 2020, 4340 experiments were carried out on dogs in the UK, and 4270 (98%) were Beagles.
 We believe that no animals should ever be used for testing.
 You can sign up to the newsletter of the Hounded Campaign to receive updates on progress being made by this ambitious project to ban all testing on dogs in the UK.